-- Goal 1: Develop an educational component to inform and engage the public in long-term water-quality protection efforts and the potential impacts of land use and development. - Goal 2: Ensure use of Best Management Practices to preserve and enhance the outstanding cold water resources in the Little Manistee River Watershed - Goal 3: Preserve and improve water quality and the aquatic environment to score as well or better than all applicable state and federal standards and locally desired conditions. - Goal 4: Protect the natural character of the watershed, while maintaining the economic, lifestyle and public health benefits that accompany a high-quality natural environment. - Goal 5: Support efforts of governmental and citizen organizations to implement programs for protection and enjoyment of the watershed's natural features.
+- Goal 1: Develop an educational component to inform and engage the public in long-term water-quality protection efforts and the potential impacts of land use and development. - Goal 2: Ensure use of Best Management Practices (BMPs) to preserve and enhance the outstanding cold water resources in the Little Manistee River Watershed. - Goal 3: Preserve and improve water quality and the aquatic environment to score as well or better than all applicable state and federal standards and locally desired conditions, including the protection of public health. - Goal 4: Protect the natural character of the watershed, while maintaining the economic, lifestyle and public health benefits that accompany a high-quality natural environment. - Goal 5: Support efforts of governmental and citizen organizations to implement programs for protection and enjoyment of the watershed's natural features.